Phyziro/flexwrap/README.md

 # Flexwrap

+FlexWrap is a tool we use at internally at Phyziro.
+Since the FlexWrap tool is simply an ancilary product that is a byproduct of us building out our codebase, we've decided to open source the tool.

 With FlexWrap you can add TailwindCss to your Markdown `.md` files revolutionizing how you present code, documentation and guides with Markdown.
 FlexWrap is public domain and unlicensed, meaning you'll never have to worry about licesning hindering your progress.